Results tagged ‘ Mike Scioscia ’

 Dodgers arrived in 1958.
 So it’s most appropriate Italian Americans at Bat: From Sand Lots

-to the Major League
+to the Major Leagues

 , a lavish documentary